Skip to content

 mkdir "/path/to/directory"

-MacOS standards would suggest putting the folder in /Applications/application_name.
-This is not mandatory however; you are allowed to create a folder anywhere you like.
-If we apply the standard to Kapowarr, the folder would be /Applications/Kapowarr/db.
+Following MacOS standards, we suggest the folder /Applications/Kapowarr/db.
+This is not mandatory however.
+You are allowed to create a folder anywhere you like.

 Create the desired folder using the UI or with the following shell command (replace /path/to/directory with desired path):